 It was the eagerly anticipated follow-up to the 1977 classic Rumours, the top-selling album of that year and one of the biggest hit albums of the decade, and one of the best-selling of all time.
 So the band, and especially singer/guitarist Lindsey Buckingham, wanted to take some risks with Tusk.
-Compared to Rumours which had an upbeat pop/rock sound, Tusk was for the most part a bizarre collection of music influenced by the Post-Punk movement that became a major force in the UK and a cult force in the US since the release of Rumors— similarly to The Beatles' transition from Sgt.
+Compared to Rumours which had an upbeat pop/rock sound, Tusk was for the most part a bizarre collection of music influenced by the Post-Punk movement that became a major force in the UK and a cult force in the US since the release of Rumors— similarly to The Beatles' transition from the psychedelia of Sgt.
 Pepper's Lonely Hearts Club Band to the genre-shifting art rock of The White Album.
 In particular, Buckingham cited Talking Heads as a major influence on the style of music found throughout Tusk (which incidentally was released just months after Talking Heads' own Fear of Music, and Talking Heads would release their similarly experimental New Sound Album Remain in Light just four days short of Tusk's one-year anniversary).

 - "Over And Over" (4:35)

 - "The Ledge" (2:02)

 - "Sara" (6:26)note

 - "What Makes You Think You're The One" (3:28)

 - "Sisters Of The Moon" (4:36)

 LP TwoSide Three

 - "Angel" (4:53)